alexander-moore/MAML-Augmentation/README.md

-# Meta Learning Autoencoders for Remote Sensing
+# Model-Agnostic Meta Learning for Remote Sensing

+Remote sensing is a natural image classification task in which the image content may be at drastically different scales.